dragons-rage/docker/README.md

 it is nessecary to completely remove them from any workflow.
 This is just a bid for money while using community sourced software.

-## Update

-Repurposing an old repo I used for images.
-No automatic builds yet.

 ## Building